-Based on the reviews and interviews, ANIMA has developed a conceptual audit framework that will let airports improve their current noise mitigation activities in this area with a more systematic and critical approach to quality of life (click here to access the document Study to identify the gaps – Quality of Life indicators).
-The audit framework would allow airports to categorise their existing quality of life interventions against a comprehensive list of quality of life topics and dimensions and they will able to:
+Based on the empirical research, ANIMA developed a conceptual audit framework that will let airports improve their current noise mitigation activities with a more systematic and critical approach to quality of life (click here to access the document Study to identify the gaps – Quality of Life indicators).
+The audit framework would allow airports to categorise their existing interventions against a comprehensive list of quality of life dimensions.
+They will be able to:

 - Identify the range and performance of their quality of life activities;